To graduate from an Ontario High School, students must fulfill the following requirements:

 This section of our website is here to help guide our students towards achieving their OSSD.
 All of the requirements must be met to graduate.
-If you would like to make sure that you are on track with all of your requirements please don't hesitate to make an appointment with either Mr. Lewis or Mr. Kingshott.
+If you would like to make sure that you are on track with all of your requirements please don't hesitate to make an appointment with either Mrs. Edwards or Mr. Lewis.
 Parents are also welcome to contact us!

 As part of the diploma requirements, students must complete a minimum of 40 hours of community involvement activities during their secondary school years.
 Accumulation of community involvement hours may begin the summer after grade 8.

 The purpose of the community involvement requirement is to encourage students to develop an understanding of civic responsibility and the role they can play in supporting and strengthening their communities.
 As well, such involvement can assist students in increasing their awareness of community needs and in making a positive difference.
 Helping others enhances the self-image of students and fosters a greater sense of belonging.
 Experiences in the community may also influence career choices.